-The ECB collects sensitive information and personal data relating to individuals reporting a suspected breach and individuals alleged to have committed a breach, as well as other parties involved who are mentioned in reports submitted via the breach reporting mechanism (BRM).
+The ECB collects sensitive information and personal data relating to individuals reporting a suspected breach and individuals alleged to have committed a breach, as well as other parties involved who are mentioned in reports submitted via the breach reporting/whistleblowing mechanism.
 The ECB also processes the data of any individuals working for it or for a national competent authority, as well as the data of any other individuals mentioned in a breach report or in a resulting case file.
 If the ECB finds that these individuals have no relevance to the case, it will no longer process their data.

-As it is possible to submit reports via the BRM without providing a name, individuals reporting a suspected breach are in no way obliged to disclose their personal data.
+As it is possible to submit whistleblowing reports via the breach reporting/whistleblowing mechanism without providing a name, individuals reporting a suspected breach are in no way obliged to disclose their personal data.
 However, during the process, it is not possible to rule out that the ECB may receive reports containing identification data (including an individual’s name and surname, date of birth, birthplace, address, telephone number, fax number, email address and IP address), professional data (including an individual’s profession, employer and function) or financial data (including salary statements, bank accounts and securities portfolios) for a variety of individuals.

 The ECB is the controller for the processing of personal data, and the Enforcement Section within the Enforcement and Sanctions Division is the organisational unit responsible for processing these data.

 The EQS Group AG is the processor for the processing of personal data.

 The ECB has developed its breach reporting/whistleblowing mechanism for use by anyone who, acting in good faith, has reasonable grounds to believe that a supervised entity or competent authority has breached the legal acts referred to in Article 4(3) of Council Regulation (EU) No 1024/2013 (the SSM Regulation) and wishes to submit relevant information to the ECB.